I was ten when I plowed head-first into a brick wall...intentionally.

 There was some resistance including a fabulously failed woman’s dinner, but slowly a community formed and to this day we continue to quote lines from trips we did together.

-As fast as I knew the markets were a place for me, a panic attack gave me the sensation of skating towards that double yellow line again and I quickly changed course by resigning from my job.
+A series of panic attacks gave me the sensation of skating towards that double yellow line again and it was time to change course by resigning from my job.

-Without a plan, I enjoyed a few months of adventure with girlfriends before falling in love in Barbados and remaining to make a career out of investing my own money, build a home and have a curious daughter.
+Without a plan, I surfed, rafted, filled many journals and chilled with friends before that person who just "got me" stopped me in Barbados.
+I remained to make a career out of investing my own money, build a home and have a curious daughter.

-Now interacting with the world in different ways, I observed, as women we were amassing the things we desired, careers, businesses, kids, pets, partners, but days often came and went without doing the things which made us, well, us, and the management of money was often ignored or subcontracted leaving us ignorant and vulnerable.
+With some air in my schedule I was able to see it...as women we were amassing the things we desired, careers, businesses, kids, pets, partners...but days often came and went without doing the things which made us, well, us, and the management of money was often ignored or subcontracted leaving us ignorant and vulnerable.

 Time and money are pillars of our well-being and we needed to do a better job at leading both of them.

-So, I began to create, not at 2am but at 8am.
+So, I began to create, not quietly at 2am but at 8am.
 I began because whether I liked it or not, I understood finance better than most and because I felt my childhood love of writing and art could take the stuffing out of finance.
 I wrote for women whose questions about money could not be answered during a flight layover and for the bright bliss in the faces my growing daughter brings home.
-I wrote to my husband so maybe he could see what I could not explain.

 I created in tribute to a kind mother whose tolerance prevented her from blooming her best self and due to a father, whose perseverance passed onto me.
 I created in thanks to a Grandmother whose ocean crossing gave her family new opportunities and in spite of a guidance counselor who never mentioned "writer" as a career choice.
 I created in partnership with the team in the credits who put a bit of their soul into each piece of art, editing, app production and marketing.